tawk/lang-instructions/README.md

 What should I do with '\#sometext'? (\#sometext is just a sample)

-\#sometext is a replacement holder for the UI.
+\#sometext is a placeholder for the UI.
-It may be a holder for numbers or alphabets.
-When you encounter such texts, just use it as how it is.
+It may be a holder for numbers or letters.
+When you encounter such text, just use it as  it is.

-Do not translate the text.
+Do not translate the placeholder.

 Example 1